Overview

 Tuition and Fees

-With the grant of 12 credits of advanced standing for professional experiences as an experienced faculty member, the Experienced PA Educator pathway’s curriculum involves 24 credit hours that are completed in 12 months.
-The tuition and fees for the Experienced Faculty PA pathway are as follows:
+With the grant of 18 credits of advanced standing for professional experiences as an experienced faculty member, the Experienced PA Educator pathway’s curriculum involves 18 credit hours that are completed in 9 months.
+The tuition and fees for the Experienced PA Educator pathway are as follows:

-Graduate Program & Technology Fee: $50 per block
+Graduate Program & Technology Fee: $50 per 10-week block

 PA Fellow Pathway

-The College of Idaho’s PA Fellow pathway is designed exclusively for PAs who are currently enrolled in, or within the past two (2) years, have graduated from, an eligible PA fellowship program (also referred to as a clinical postgraduate PA program or a PA residency) and are seeking the Doctor of Medical Science (DMSc) degree.
+The College of Idaho’s PA Fellow pathway is designed exclusively for PAs who are currently enrolled in or have graduated from an eligible PA fellowship program (also referred to as a clinical postgraduate PA program or a PA residency) and are seeking the Doctor of Medical Science (DMSc) degree.
 With the grant of 18 credits of advanced standing for the didactic and clinical instruction in a student’s PA fellowship, the PA Fellow pathway’s curriculum involves 18 credit hours that are completed in nine (9) months.

 Admission Requirements